jinalex/jinalex.github.io/about.md

 <a href="http://doodle.com/alexjin" target="_blank">Schedule a call</a>

 ### What can I do here?
-Humour Alex and look at some of the stuff he posts.
+Humour Alex and check out some of his posts.
 Alex sometimes has a hard time completing things he started but you can help by clicking the button below.

 <div class="button"><a href="https://goo.gl/2nMV3t">Tell Alex to finish {{site.project-verb}} {{site.current-project}}</a></div>